itzmeanjan/ette/README.md

     - Skipping `RedisPassword` is absolutely fine, if you don't want to use any password in Redis instance. [ **Not recommended** ]
     - For range based queries `BlockRange` can be set to limit how many blocks can be queried by client in a single go.
 Default value 100.
     - For time span based queries `TimeRange` can be set to put limit on max time span _( in terms of second )_, can be used by clients.
 Default value 3600 i.e. 1 hour.
+    - If you're attempting to take snapshot/ restore from binary snapshot file, you can set `SnapshotFile` in `.env` file, to set sink/ source file name, respectively.
+Default file name `echo $(echo $(pwd)/snapshot.bin)` in i.e. from where `ette` gets invoked.
+Consider setting `EtteMode` correctly, depending upon what you want to attain.

 ```
 RPCUrl=https://<domain-name>